Nottingham-CTU/Locking-Forms/README.md

 Note:
 * If you do not want the form to lock while validation errors exist then use 'Validation Tweaker' external module and check the option, 'Require field validation to pass on form submission'.
 * If there are any data quality rule violation, the form will be reset to incomplete to allow these to be fixed or excluded.
-The form will need to set to complete to preform locking the locking on Save.
+The form will need to be set to complete again to preform the locking on Save.
 * Only the same instance of the saving repeating forms and events can be locked